tuftsceeo/SPIKE-Web-Interface/README.md

 # ServiceDock for SPIKE Prime

-> A frontend Javascript framework for building web interfaces that combine SPIKE Prime with third party services
+## A frontend Javascript framework for building web interfaces that combine SPIKE Prime with third party services

-Note: access to this GitHub repository requires signing a LEGO Education NDA.
-If you haven't signed a LEGO Education NDA, please do not proceed further and immediately contact Ethan Danahy (ethan.danahy@tufts.edu).

 ## Overview